freitaucher/reinforcement_learning/README.md

 ## Plot Q-table

-Once you have consistent environment `env.npz` and qtable `qlast.npy` you can produce an image of the qtable:
+Once we have the environment `env.npz` and qtable `qlast.npy`, we can visualize it:
 ```
 python plot_qtable.py env.npz qlast.npy